Binary-coded decimal: Packed BCD

 Like character strings, the first byte of the packed decimal – that with the most significant two digits – is usually stored in the lowest address in memory, independent of the endianness of the machine.

 In contrast, a 4-byte binary two's complement integer can represent values from −2,147,483,648 to +2,147,483,647.

 While packed BCD does not make optimal use of storage (using about 20% more memory than binary notation to store the same numbers), conversion to ASCII, EBCDIC, or the various encodings of Unicode is made trivial, as no arithmetic operations are required.
 The extra storage requirements are usually offset by the need for the accuracy and compatibility with calculator or hand calculation that fixed-point decimal arithmetic provides.
 Denser packings of BCD exist which avoid the storage penalty and also need no arithmetic operations for common conversions.

 Packed BCD is supported in the COBOL programming language as the "COMPUTATIONAL-3" (an IBM extension adopted by many other compiler vendors) or "PACKED-DECIMAL" (part of the 1985 COBOL standard) data type.
 It is supported in PL/I as "FIXED DECIMAL".
-Beside the IBM System/360 and later compatible mainframes, packed BCD is implemented in the native instruction set of the original VAX processors from Digital Equipment Corporation and some models of the SDS Sigma series mainframes, and is the native format for the Burroughs Corporation Medium Systems line of mainframes (descended from the 1950s Electrodata 200 series).
+Beside the IBM System/360 and later compatible mainframes, packed BCD is implemented in the native instruction set of the original VAX processors from Digital Equipment Corporation and some models of the SDS Sigma series mainframes, and is the native format for the Burroughs Medium Systems line of mainframes (descended from the 1950s Electrodata 200 series).

 Ten's complement representations for negative numbers offer an alternative approach to encoding the sign of packed (and other) BCD numbers.
 In this case, positive numbers always have a most significant digit between 0 and 4 (inclusive), while negative numbers are represented by the 10's complement of the corresponding positive number.

 As a result, this system allows for 32-bit packed BCD numbers to range from −50,000,000 to +49,999,999, and −1 is represented as 99999999.
 (As with two's complement binary numbers, the range is not symmetric about zero.)

 Fixed-point packed decimal

 Fixed-point decimal numbers are supported by some programming languages (such as COBOL and PL/I).
 These languages allow the programmer to specify an implicit decimal point in front of one of the digits.

 For example, a packed decimal value encoded with the bytes 12 34 56 7C represents the fixed-point value +1,234.567 when the implied decimal point is located between the fourth and fifth digits: